EmaChini/aamas2025/validation/CPI_generation/README.md

     ```

 3. **Running the `main.ipynb` Notebook**
-   To start the `main.ipynb` notebook directly, use the following command:
+   To start the `main.ipynb` notebook, use the following command:
     ```bash
-    jupyter notebook main.ipynb --port=8888
+    jupyter notebook --port=8888
     ```
-    Open a browser and go to `http://127.0.0.1:8888` to access the Jupyter environment and run the `main.ipynb` notebook.
+    Open a browser and go to `http://127.0.0.1:8888` to access the Jupyter environment and select the `main.ipynb` notebook, open it and run it.

 ---